How far do Activated Random Walkers spread from a single source?: Precise definitions; Abelian property; Strong Markov property

 Recall that $\cS(\eta )$ denotes the stabilization of $\eta$.
 For an interval $I \subseteq \bbZ$, with $\cS_I(\eta )$ we denote the stabilization of $\eta $ with killing upon exiting $I$.
 That is, particles that step outside $I$ die immediately, and are removed from the system.
 Note that

-We will sometimes need to allow particles to start from $\partial I$, in which case we first fire the boundary vertices until stable, and then let $\partial I$ act as a sink.
+We will sometimes need to allow particles to start from $\partial I$, in which case we let $\partial I$ act as a sink.
+If a particle starting on $\partial I$ steps inside $I$ on its first move, then it is killed upon returning to $\partial I$.
+If it steps outside $\bar I$ on its first move, it is killed immediately.
 All particles starting on $\partial I$, except for the last one, die immediately upon trying to fall asleep on their first move.
 The last one is allowed to fall asleep on its first move, and it never gets reactivated.
+This operation is still denoted $\cS_I(\eta )$.

 It will often be useful to partially stabilise a given configuration by only performing firings which are legal in the Internal DLA sense.
 To be precise, we say that a particle configuration $\eta$ is IDLA-unstable at $x \in \bbZ$ if $\eta (x) \geq 2$.
 In that case we fire $x$ by moving one particle according to the first unused instruction at the site.
 Note that sleep instructions will be ignored, since there is at least another particle at the site.
 We keep firing IDLA-unstable sites until reaching a configuration with at most one particle at any given site.
 This IDLA-stable configuration will be denoted by $\cS ^{IDLA}(\eta)$.
 Note that if all particles were active in $\eta$ then they are all still active in $\cS ^{IDLA}(\eta)$, since we never fire sites with one particle.
 In a similar manner one can define, for an interval $I \subset \bbZ$, the IDLA stabilization $\cS^{IDLA}_I(\eta )$ of $\eta$ with killing upon exiting $I$.